 The rationale and technical issues related to IP chemotherapy for ovarian cancer will be reviewed here.
 A more extensive discussion on the data to support the use of IP treatment in ovarian cancer is covered separately.
 (See "Cancer of the ovary, fallopian tube, and peritoneum: Staging and initial surgical management" and "First-line chemotherapy for advanced (stage III or IV) epithelial ovarian, fallopian tubal, and peritoneal cancer".)

 In the vast majority of patients, epithelial ovarian cancer (EOC, which includes fallopian tube and peritoneal cancers) is confined to the peritoneal cavity at initial diagnosis and in recurrence .
 Because of this natural history, ovarian cancer is an ideal target for intraperitoneal (IP) therapy.
-Pharmacokinetic studies demonstrated that IP administration of chemotherapy results in high peritoneal to plasma ratios for peak concentration, including for cisplatin, paclitaxel, carboplatin, and docetaxel .
+Pharmacokinetic studies have demonstrated that IP administration of chemotherapy results in high peritoneal to plasma ratios for peak concentration for cisplatin, paclitaxel, carboplatin, and docetaxel .
 The higher peritoneal concentration is hypothesized to improve efficacy by increasing concentration of the cytotoxic agent in the tumor microenvironment.
 Analysis of intratumoral drug concentrations demonstrates that lesions 2 to 3 mm or smaller will have significantly higher drug exposure from intraperitoneal administration as compared with intravenous administration .
 In addition, avascular tumors are exposed to higher drug concentrations with intraperitoneal compared with intravenous delivery, while systemic exposure and associated toxicity is minimized [4,5].
-(See "First-line chemotherapy for advanced (stage III or IV) epithelial ovarian, fallopian tubal, and peritoneal cancer", section on 'Intraperitoneal chemotherapy'.)
+(See "First-line chemotherapy for advanced (stage III or IV) epithelial ovarian, fallopian tubal, and peritoneal cancer", section on 'Women with optimally cytoreduced disease'.)